ThePhilgrim/N-Trans/README.md

 3) `ntrans.py` is the main program which the end user is exposed to.
 Here, the X most frequent N-grams will be machine translated to a chosen target language, and the source-target pair is written to a .csv file.

+### GUI & Data

+#### GUI
+The N-Trans GUI is written in tkinter, in combination with ttk.
+Sadly, this results in significant GUI inconsistencies across systems.
+The GUI was written on and has been optimized for Mac OS.

+If you are on Linux or Windows, you are more than welcome to contribute to the GUI optimization of these systems.

+#### Data
+The data is collected from the BNC with the help of the NLTK library.
+The hope is that more corpora will be implemented in the future.
+Both to diversify the source data, and also to support more source languages.

+The target languages are a selection from the available languages of the translatepy library.
+The full list of available languages can be found in the translatepy repository.

+N-Trans imports its supported target languages from `target_languages.json`.

 ### Development